Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Technological smoothness:  5/5
 	14. Technological extremophilia:  1/5
 	15. Stress/Boredom rating:  3/5 (Eustress)
+	16. Me-points:  -1/3
-	16. Kind of person most protected:  People who want to raise kids for the glory of their race.
+	17. Kind of person most protected:  People who want to raise kids for the glory of their race.
-	17. Special categories:  Hypersmooth, Homogenizing, Nightmare
+	18. Special categories:  Hypersmooth, Homogenizing, Nightmare
-	18. Conversion potential:  Hopefully, none.
+	19. Conversion potential:  Hopefully, none.
 28. Reproductive mandate
 	1. Authorial protest:  This breaks the law of love!
 	2. Mechanism proposal:  Muslim prohibitions against degeneracy, plus taxes on the faithless and the childless.